-Priscilla's and Priscilla's Well Caves are small voids reflecting the broader fabric and mesocavernous nature of the local karst.
+Priscilla's Cave, Priscilla's Well Cave, and Yearwood Gold Mine are small voids reflecting the broader fabric and mesocavernous nature of the local karst.
 The true measure of troglobite habitat within the Priscilla's Well KFA is more accurately represented by karst feature distribution.
-Cave maps are included within Appendix E.
+Cave maps are included within Appendix H.

 Priscilla's Well Cave: Priscilla's Well Cave entrance drops 4.5 feet to a ledge-like landing that drops again to 15 feet deep.
 The cave interior is 19.9 feet high at its highest point and has an irregular but generally oblong shape.
 The cave measures 68.5 feet long.
 Biological surveys conducted between 1995 and 2000 found Batrisodes cryptotexanus.
+SWCA documented the Bone Cave harvestman in 2017.
 Further investigation will likely result in other troglobitic species detection.
 A cave gate currently prevents unauthorized access to this feature.

 Priscilla's Cave: Priscilla's Cave has two narrow, vertical entrances that drop down into the main cavern.
 The larger entrance drops 10.5 feet and the second entrance drops 8.7 feet.
-The interior is a low, wide circular room, measuring roughly 15 to 20 feet in diameter.
-Priscilla's Cave was not biologically monitored beyond the initial Sun City investigation and-given the proximity and similarity of the two caves-the mold beetle may be found with continued monitoring.
-An SWCA biospeleologist documented the Bone Cave harvestman on 8 September 2007 within Priscilla's Cave.
+The interior is a low, wide circular room, measuring approximately 15 to 20 feet in diameter.
+Priscilla's Cave was not biologically monitored beyond the initial Sun City investigation and-given the proximity and similarity of the two caves-Batrisodes cryptotexanus may be found with continued monitoring.
+An SWCA biospeleologist documented the Bone Cave harvestman on September 8, 2007, within Priscilla's Cave.
 A cave gate currently prevents unauthorized access to this feature.